lupyuen/iot-mission/README.md

 1. [_"IoT is a Bad Word"_](https://medium.com/@ly.lee/iot-is-a-bad-word-9003d9fab638?source=friends_link&sk=f7d58ebca338f326b6be8dcb79c7d6f5)

 IoT is difficult because...
 Just see the expansive scope in the sketch above!
+And we are creating too many expensive IoT gadgets at low volume that don't solve any business problems...
+"Technology Waiting For A Problem To Solve"

-5 years ago I decided to fix every link in the IoT chain so that we can create really useful and affordable IoT gadgets.
+5 years ago I decided to fix every link in the IoT chain so that we can create really useful and affordable IoT gadgets...
+The Lean and Agile Way.
 Let's start backwards (right to left)...

 ## [2] IoT Cloud

-IoT Clouds are already stable and mature.
+IoT Clouds are already stable and mature, no problem there.
+I used to be an Enterprise Architect at NCS so I know that all the tools in the cloud will work fine for IoT.
 Like Amazon Web Services...

 1. [_"Push AWS IoT sensor data to Redshift with Kinesis Firehose"_](https://medium.com/@ly.lee/push-aws-iot-sensor-data-to-redshift-with-kinesis-firehose-385506264a00?source=friends_link&sk=bd45be8b48fbb328ed1d65d10a8d7c38)